Shrimp fra diavolo is an impressive Italian-style meal with a kick! Tender shrimp swim in a garlicky, spicy tomato sauce.

 - Stir in the shrimp and cook for about 1 minute before serving.
 Serve with crusty bread or over pasta.

 *Fire roasted tomatoes taste sweet and subtly smoky right out of the can; they’re widely available in most grocery stores.
-If you can’t find them, substitute best quality crushed tomatoes and simmer longer (see recipe); you can also add 1/2 teaspoon smoked paprika and 1/2 teaspoon sugar to round out the flavors.
+If you can’t find them, use San Marzano tomatoes or substitute best quality crushed tomatoes and simmer at least 15 minutes.
+Taste and add about 1/2 teaspoon smoked paprika and 1/2 teaspoon sugar to round out the flavors.

 **Chopped or crushed Calabrian peppers are available in many grocery stores near the olives and pickles, or you can find them online.
 We used these chopped Calabrian peppers.
 The flavor is fruity and subtly spicy, and it’s absolutely worth finding!
 If not, use red pepper flakes.
 1 teaspoon Calabrian chilis makes a medium spicy dish.
 Customize the heat level to your tastes!